 7 Teams and players of any standard, estimated, 2016.

-8 Saudi Arabia, Australia, Switzerland, Sweden, South Korea, Panama, England and Japan were the countries among World Cup participants that have lower percentage of Google interest than Georgia.
+8 Saudi Arabia, Australia, Switzerland, Sweden, South Korea, Panama, England, and Japan were the countries among World Cup participants that have a lower percentage of Google interest than Georgia.

 9 Source: Television Audience Report of 2014 FIFA World Cup Brazil, FIFA – https://img.fifa.com/image/upload/n3z25ncdjj9qdwja1tet.pdf